-Dr. Richard Forno is a Senior Lecturer in the UMBC Department of Computer Science and Electrical Engineering, where he directs the UMBC Graduate Cybersecurity Program, serves as the Assistant Director of UMBC’s Center for Cybersecurity, and is an Affiliate of the Stanford Law School’s Center for Internet and Society (CIS).
+Dr. Richard Forno is a Principal Lecturer in the UMBC Department of Computer Science and Electrical Engineering, where he directs the UMBC Graduate Cybersecurity Program, serves as the Assistant Director of UMBC’s Center for Cybersecurity, and is an Affiliate of the Stanford Law School’s Center for Internet and Society (CIS).
 Prior to academia, his twenty-year career in operational cybersecurity includes helping build a formal cybersecurity program for the US House of Representatives, serving as the first Chief Security Officer for Network Solutions (then, the global center of the internet DNS system), consulting to Fortune 100 companies, the government, military, and more.
 As a technologist and student of national security studies, Richard has a strong interest in the influence of technology upon national security, individuals, and global society. (long form bio is here.)

 I consider myself an unconventional, albeit realistic, critical thinker about the relationships between technology, security, and society.
 Within that broad conceptual and practical framework, I have multiple interdisciplinary interests — most notably, information age conflict (broadly defined), cybersecurity operations (esp. incident handling), risk communication, holistic resilience, and the social shaping of technology.